-Personality matching is nothing new; in fact, you may remember this happening back in 2009:
+Personality matching in social research is nothing new; in fact, you may remember this happening back in 2009:

 This made the news circuits because it highlighted Zappos’ customer service and how they were willing to do almost anything to provide exceptional customer service.